Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <h2>Evaluation</h2>
 <p text-align-last="start">
 As it can be observed,  the best model seems to be  Random Forest by slight margin over the K-Nearest Neighbor.
 The precision- recall curve was decided to be used, since this type of curve works much better for moderate to large imbalanced data than the ROC-curve.
-This curve (see figure 27) also indicates that the best model is the Random Forest (green line).
-The major drawback is that consumed a much significant  elapsed time than that of the other two models, and also the improvement in metrics (Precision, Recal, and MSE) was somewhat small (see Table 1).
-The confusion matrix  was also built as shown on Figure 28.
+This curve (see figure 27) also indicates that the best model is the Random Forest (green line) by slight margin.
+However, the major drawback to be emphatically named the best model is that consumed a much significant elapsed time than that of the other two models, and also the improvement in metrics (Precision, Recal, and MSE) was somewhat small (see Table 1).
+As a result, it is thought that <strong>K-Nearest Neighbor must be pointed as the best model </strong>.The confusion matrix  was also built as shown on Figure 28.
 It is thought that  decreasing the False  Negatives (FN): the model incorrectly predicts a player will most likely lose  a tournament (107, 103, and 101 in each model),and increasing True Positives (TP):the model correctly predicts a player will likely win a tournament (12,16, and 18 in each model), i.e. improving recall score is of paramount importance, since it will help to more correctly assign odd to players for betting purpose for instance, o more plainly said, predict in a more confident and robust way who will win a PGA tournament.
 Unfortunately, both models performed fairly poor in the Recal score (.101,.134, and 0.151 for Logistic regression,K-Nearest Neighbor, and Random Forest respectively).
 </p>

 </br>